Star Micronics TSP650II Bluetooth wireless receipt printer

-While your printer is in pairing mode, tap the Star Micronics printer in the DEVICES list on your iPad.
-After a short pairing process, the printer shows as Connected, and the LED on the back of the printer turns solid blue.
+- While your printer is in pairing mode, tap the Star Micronics printer in the DEVICES list on your iPad.
+After a short pairing process, the printer displays as Connected, and the LED on the back of the printer turns solid blue.

 Connecting older models

 Older models of the Bluetooth printer are shipped with auto-connect off.
 This means that a paired printer can't connect automatically, even if it's turned on and within range of the iPad it's been paired with.

 If auto-connect is off, you have two options:

-- enable auto-connect for this printer so it connects with its paired iPad automatically in the future
+- activate auto-connect for this printer so it connects with its paired iPad automatically in the future

 - connect manually every time you need to use this printer.

-If you want your paired printer to connect automatically every time you switch it on and the iPad is within range, then you need to enable auto-connect.
+If you want your paired printer to connect automatically every time you switch it on and the iPad is within range, then you need to activate auto-connect.

-On model number 39449871, Bluetooth auto-connect is enabled by default.
+On model number 39449871, Bluetooth auto-connect is activated by default.
 For older models, you need to use an app produced by Star Micronics.

 - Make sure your printer is paired with your iPad.